martinkearn/Content/Demos/Hybrid Apps/Manifold JS.md

 ## Introduce Sentimental web
 Look at [sentimentalweb.azurewebsites.net](http://sentimentalweb.azurewebsites.net/)

-Do a analysis on the title text ("Sentimental tells you about the sentiment and key phrases in text.
+Do analysis on the title text ("Sentimental tells you about the sentiment and key phrases in text.
 It is really quite awesome.")

-Show that it is repsonsive
+Show that it is responsive

 Look at manifest file: http://sentimentalweb.azurewebsites.net/manifest.webmanifest